peter-indeelabs/AWS-openfoam/README.md

 # openfoam-docker-awsbatch

 ## Overview
-running OpenFoam job on AWS Batch.
+Indeelabs documentation of running OpenFoam job on AWS Batch.

 AWS Batch allow developers to build efficient, long-running compute jobs by focusing on the business logic required (CFD simulation in this case), while AWS manages the scheduling and provisioning of the work.

+### Prerequisites:
+-Have an AWS account
+-Create an IAM user with administrator permissions.
+-Install and configure AWS CLI.
+-If something from the above doesn’t work, it might be because a permission is missing, or the CLI is not configured properly.

 ## Description
 by using these scripts and commands, you can run OpenFoam job on AWS Batch.